Originally posted 2017-10-22 19:35:24.

 Outward not inward.

 An HSTS will tell you about her first crushes on boys, or her first sexual encounter, if she has had one.
 She might remark that her mother’s friends had commented that she ‘looked like a girl’.
-Almost certainly, she will equate her early desire for men with being a woman inside.
+She was certainly very feminine.

 It should be easy to see how the close relationship of these two types as ‘women inside’ blur the distinctions that are so obvious in the Western profile.